peteash10/peteashton.com/index.md

 -	[Bunminster Fuller & co](http://bunminster.uk) - Rabbits are awesome.

+## Photography

+I still put my fancy photos on [Flickr](https://www.flickr.com/photos/peteashton/) because where else is there?
+If you want to use my photos, for free or for a fee, [here are my wishes](http://peteashton.com/photography_usage).

 ## Presences

 I have content on the following commercial online services, though my use fluxuates.
 It's always best to email me than DM or similar.